53 Goodbye Twydall Juniors

 ~

-Clive Ward might have been worldlier than me too.
+Clive Ward must have been worldlier than me too.
 The punch line to a joke about a farmer gifting a son some land was ‘here’s two acres to begin with,’ upon which Clive backhanded me between the legs.
 The ache part of the joke was instantly clear but the significance of the two escaped me.

 When Clive told us he was playing for a team called The Greenfliers in a seven a side football final, I was surprised and disappointed.
 My interest in football had grown with the World Cup and I’d have loved to have been involved.
 But Clive’s event had passed me by, and most of my classmates, it seemed, as Clive was the only 4/2 participant in a game dominated by the boys of 4/1.
 Finding out Clive was playing in goal was another surprise.
 Clive was one of the smaller boys in our year and nobody’s idea of a goalkeeper, which backed up a sneaky suspicion that they’d bunged him in goal as a last resort.
 Whatever, when goal posts appeared on the field that afternoon a few of us stayed on after school to give Clive our support.
 Alas, in a closely fought match of short duration the Greenfliers lost 1-0 to a long range shot that sailed over Clive’s outstretched arms.